SuperOfficeDocs/superoffice-docs/docs/api/contact/sql/create-contact-sql.md

 3. Get travel transaction log IDs from sequence
 4. Save the address with a pointer to the contact record.
 5. Save the contact record with the given contact ID.
-6. Add records to travel transaction-log for the new contact and address records.
+6. Add records to travel transaction log for the new contact and address records.

 The reality is a bit more detailed.
-Below is a transcript of the database updates that occur when **OK** is clicked in the **Company** card:
+Below is a transcript of the database updates that occur when **OK** is clicked in the **Company** card.

-![x][img1]

 > [!NOTE]
 > Sequence ID picking is omitted for clarity.